Neil Hodgson: British Superbike Championship (1999–2000)

 For 1999, Hodgson returned to the British Superbike Championship (BSB) with GSE Racing, and spent the season re-establishing himself on a superbike and regaining his confidence.
 His teammate at GSE Racing Troy Bayliss took the British Superbike title.
 2000 saw one of the most titanic battles British Superbike had ever seen, as Hodgson battled Chris Walker who was riding for Suzuki, all season long.
 The championship came down to the last race of the year at Donington Park, and for most of the race it looked like Walker would take the title.
-However, with just 3 laps to go Walker's engine blew, allowing Hodgson to take the title.
+However, with just three laps to go, Walker's engine blew, allowing Hodgson to take the title.
 He also won two races of the British rounds of the Superbike World Championship that year as a 'wildcard' entry – one at Donington Park and one at Brands Hatch.
 The most memorable race of Hodgson's British Superbike title winning year was at Oulton Park, when he started race 1 from the back of the grid due after he stalled his bike, and ended up winning the race in breathtaking style, much to the amazement of the British crowd and his fellow competitors.
 The most controversial moment of the season came in race 2, when he and Walker came together on the final lap of the race battling for the win, resulting in Walker going down and Hodgson receiving a post-race penalty.

 Return to Superbike (2001–2003)

 GSE Racing stepped up to the Superbike World Championship series full-time for 2001, with Hodgson joined in the Ducati satellite team by up and coming English rider James Toseland.
-Hodgson was a race winner and 5th overall that year, while in 2002, Bayliss and Colin Edwards were dominant, although Neil took pole positions en route to 3rd overall.
+Hodgson was a race winner and fifth overall that year, while in 2002, Bayliss and Colin Edwards were dominant, although Neil took pole positions en route to third overall.
 After both Bayliss and Edwards left for MotoGP, Hodgson became the number one rider for the works Ducati team in 2003, winning the title against teammate Ruben Xaus.

-Hodgson starred in a video called RIDE with EagleE and The Schlepp Riders also starring: Phil Greening, DJ Sassy, Princess the hit song maker of Say I'm Your No.1 fame in the 1980s.
-Also featuring Jason Fin.